John Lorimer Worden: Civil War service

 Brought to Washington early in 1861, he received orders in April to carry secret dispatches—regarding the reinforcement of Fort Pickens—south to the warships at Pensacola.
-During the return journey north, Worden was arrested near Montgomery, Alabama, and was held prisoner until exchanged about seven months later.
+During the return journey north, Worden was arrested near Montgomery, Alabama, and was held prisoner until being exchanged about seven months later.

 Taking command of the Monitor

 Though still ill as a result of his imprisonment, Lieutenant Worden accepted orders to command the new ironclad Monitor on January 16, 1862.
 He reported to her building site at Greenpoint in Brooklyn on Long Island and supervised her completion.
 He placed the new warship in commission at the New York Navy Yard on February 25 and two days later sailed for Hampton Roads.
 However, steering failure forced the ironclad back to New York for repairs.
 On March 6, she headed south again, this time under tow by Seth Low.

 On the afternoon of March 8, Monitor approached Cape Henry, Virginia, while inside Hampton Roads, the Confederacy's own ironclad, CSS Virginia, wrought havoc with the Union Navy's wooden blockading fleet.
 During that engagement, the Southern warship sank both the sloop USS Cumberland and the frigate USS Congress, as well as severely damaging the steam frigate USS Minnesota before retiring behind Sewell's Point.
 Arriving on the scene too late to participate in the engagement, Worden and his ship set about assisting the grounded Minnesota.